filippocasari/SampleThreadSafeQueue/README.md

 ###PUBLISHER
--It takes a specific configuration from a json file called "parameters.json" , and push, on a specific topic, 12 bytes for the timestamp plus the rest of the bytes (=bytes of config - bytes of timestamp)
+-It takes a specific configuration from a json file called "parameters.json" , and pushes, on a specific topic, 12 bytes for the timestamp plus the rest of the bytes (= bytes of config - bytes of timestamp)

 -It can work with a tcp or inproc connection.

--It will stop when the count is equal to the size of messages set by the json config file.
+-It will stop when the count is equal to the amount of messages (set by the json config file).